50 Interesting Facts About The Dominican Republic

 Most people associate Cuba with the best cigars, but The Dominican Republic is also one of the world’s best cigar producers.
 Their three most famous cigars are Fuente Opus X, Ashton VSG and Arturo Fuente Hemingway.

-The oldest cigar plant is called Aurora and if you if you are a cigar aficionado, then this is the place to go.
+The oldest cigar plant is called Aurora and if you are a cigar aficionado, then this is the place to go.
 You can sample their handmade cigars and watch skilled craftsmen create their award-winning.

 There are many famous Dominican Republic People.
 In fact, there are too many to mention, but some of the most famous Dominican Republic people include the actress, singer and model Amelia Vega and Manny Ramirez, one of the worlds best ever baseball players.